 If you can solve the “what’s for dinner?” problem this time of year, people will beat down your door.
 Retool the takeout menu with the goal of making it easy for people to decide what to get and order it from you.

 Family-style meals to-go are an especially good option.
 If you scale up a simple crowd-pleaser, that can be a way to go.
 Think family-style portions of pasta, pizza, or whole chicken plus a couple of sides.
 The more you can reduce people’s decision fatigue this time of year, the more you’ll earn repeat business.

 Promote weeknight specials

 Weeknight specials should be different from more festive promotions you might offer to attract weekend revelers.
-Bring the same sensibly you applied to the takeout menu to this initiative.
+Bring the same sensitivity you applied to the takeout menu to this initiative.

 Discount high-margin menu items, try a kids-eat-free promotion, or offer a complimentary dessert or beverage with full-price entrees.
 A little incentive goes a long way when your guests are looking for any excuse to dine out instead of cooking at home.

 Cater to families

 Everyone gets busy this time of year, but families with school-age kids can really find themselves overcommitted.
 If your restaurant is family-friendly, now is the time to shout it from the rooftops.

 Put photos of groups with high chairs on social media.
 Send an email to guests about the new kids’ menu.
 Let people know you’ve got crayons and coloring sheets to go around.
 An early-bird special can be especially appealing to this demographic and can help you fill a shoulder time that might not be as packed as prime time.